Some of the numbers presented in this website may not be the most recent available

 Sri Lanka (the Democratic Socialist Republic of Sri Lanka) is an island with sea borders with India (northwest) and the Maldives (southwest).

-Many dynasties ruled in the south ended by the Portuguese from 1515.
+Many dynasties ruled in the south until the Portuguese began to take control from 1515.
 By 1619 Portugal controlled the coastal areas and the Jaffna kingdom.
 The Netherlands replaced them in 1656, and the UK in 1796.
 The Sinhalese had formed the inland Kandy kingdom in 1592 but this finally succumbed in 1815.

 Now called Ceylon, it was reformed and tea plantations flourished.
 In 1919 movements for independence began, finally achieved in 1948.
 The country was renamed Sri Lanka in 1972.